 Recipe

 A recipe is a pre-configured app starter that combines a specific use case with guided setup steps.
-Recipes include:
+Recipes include:- A description of the app being built

 - Required integrations (the recipe prompts you to connect them before starting)